 The Fund complements other CCI programmes, including the Research/Policy/Practice Interface Programme and the Capacity Building and Leadership Programme and may support projects on issues that arise from such CCI activities.

+Applications are now being invited for the 2014 funding round of the Collaborative Fund.
+The deadline for applications is Thursday 1 May 2014.
 For more information, criteria, eligibility and guidelines for application please contact Lisa Harris, Executive Assistant, CCI.